veteranbv/unified-chat-search/README.md

 1. Select one or more conversations using checkboxes
 2. Use **"Select All"** to select all visible/filtered conversations
 3. Click **"Export Selected"** to configure export options:
-   - **Single file**: Combine all selected conversations into one Markdown file
+   - **Single file**: Combine all selected conversations into one Markdown file (even from different providers)
    - **Separate files**: Export each conversation as an individual Markdown file
    - **Filename prefix**: Add an optional prefix for organization
 4. Downloads are generated client-side as `.md` files